-Definition~\ref{def:comp} has an important operational interpretation, regarding the effects of composing protocols with each other.\footnote{A more abstract composability notion given by this definition is that if several protocols satisfying this definition are composed, the ``error'' $\lambda$ of the resulting larger protocol can be bounded by simply by adding those of the sub-protocols~\cite{MR11}.} Namely, suppose we have a larger protocol that uses $\left(\fideal_P\right)_{P\subseteq Q}$ as a resource, and take any event that might be considered a ``failure'' in the larger protocol (we impose no restrictions on the nature of a failure, except that it be a well-defined event).
-Suppose we also have a proof that for any strategy by the dishonest parties, the probability of this failure event in the larger protocol is upper-bounded by some $p_0$ when using $\left(\fideal_P\right)_{P\subseteq Q}$.
+To do so, let us pick any $P\subseteq Q$ and focus on the scenario where the parties $P$ are dishonest.
+Now take any event in this scenario that could be considered a ``failure'' in the larger protocol (we impose no restrictions on the nature of a failure, except that it be a well-defined event), and suppose the larger protocol also comes with a proof that for any strategy by the dishonest parties, the probability of this failure event is upper-bounded by some $p_0$ when using the ideal resource $\fideal_P$.
 In that case, one implication of Definition~\ref{def:comp} being satisfied is that the probability of this failure event (in the larger protocol) is still at most $p_0+\lambda$ even when $\left(\fideal_P\right)_{P\subseteq Q}$ is replaced by the protocol $\mathscr{P}$ applied to $\left(\freal_P\right)_{P\subseteq Q}$.
-This follows from the following observations, taking an arbitrary $P \subseteq Q$: firstly, since the bound $p_0$ for the functionality $\fideal_P$ holds for any strategy by the dishonest parties, it must in particular hold when they implement the simulator $\simu^P$, i.e.~it holds if they are using $\fideal_P\simu^P$ instead of $\fideal_P$.
-Secondly, since the distinguishing advantage between $\fideal_P\simu^P$ and $\prot^{\overline{P}}\freal_P$ is at most $\lambda$ when Definition~\ref{def:comp} is satisfied, the probability of the failure event cannot differ by more than $\lambda$ between them (otherwise the event would serve as a way to distinguish the two cases with advantage greater than $\lambda$).
+This follows from the following observations.
+Firstly, since the bound $p_0$ for the functionality $\fideal_P$ holds for any strategy by the dishonest parties, it must in particular hold when they implement the simulator $\simu^P$, i.e.~it holds if they are using $\fideal_P\simu^P$ instead of $\fideal_P$.
+Secondly, since the distinguishing advantage between $\fideal_P\simu^P$ and $\prot^{\overline{P}}\freal_P$ is at most $\lambda$ according to Definition~\ref{def:comp}, the probability of the failure event cannot differ by more than $\lambda$ between them (otherwise the event would serve as a way to distinguish the two cases with advantage greater than $\lambda$).
 In other words, the replacement has not increased the maximum probability of the failure event by more than $\lambda$ --- we highlight again that this failure event could have been chosen to be any arbitrary event; hence this is a very powerful operational statement.